devworkshops/masteringvuejs/basics/intro.md

 </html>
 ```

-The main difference here is that now we're keeping the Vue.js instnance into an `app` variable which we can use from the console.
+The main difference here is that now we're keeping the Vue.js instance into an `app` variable which we can use from the console.

 The first sort of binding we're seeing here is the interpolation `{{}}` which is binding the variable `title` coming from the `data` section of our app.
 If any change is made in this variable, this will reflect automatically where the variable is bound.